-Advances to suppliers are down payments incurred by the Company for the purchase of materials and supplies that will be used for operations.
-Movement in 2021 pertain to additional advances to suppliers for the Company's dairy and snacks line.
+Advances to suppliers are down payments incurred by the Group for the purchase of materials and supplies that will be used for operations.

+Input VAT pertain to prepayments made to regulatory authorities for the purchase of materials and supplies that will be used for manufacturing goods.

 Prepaid taxes pertain to real property, local business, and excise taxes which are paid in advance to regulatory authorities and are usually amortized within the next reporting period.